Beyondzhangxin/JasonUtils/src/main/java/bootstrap-select-1.12.4/docs/docs/methods.md

 #### `.selectpicker('mobile')`

 Enable mobile scrolling by calling `$('.selectpicker').selectpicker('mobile')`.
-This enables the device's native menu for select menus.
+This enables the device'js native menu for select menus.

 The method for detecting the browser is left up to the user.